 I’d wanted to visit O’Melveny Park since first getting wind of its existence several years ago and seeing repeated references to its being the second largest park in Los Angeles (after much better known Griffith Park).
 However, whereas I can easily walk or ride my bicycle to Griffith Park, O’Melveny is about fifty kilometers from Pendersleigh and public transit to it isn’t terribly convenient.
 Finally, though, I decided to visit this past Saturday and I’m quite glad that I did.

-Although nearly every source describes O’Melveny Park as the second largest park in Los Angeles, factually it is not.
-It’s the second largest park in Los Angeles owned by the City of Los Angeles — for what that’s worth.
-Both Hansen Dam Recreation Area and Sepulveda Basin Recreation Area are larger and both located in Los Angeles — but are federally owned.
+Although nearly every source describes O’Melveny Park as the second-largest park in Los Angeles, factually it is not.
+It’s the third-largest park in Los Angeles owned by the City of Los Angeles — for what that’s worth.
+Hansen Dam Recreation Area, Sepulveda Basin Recreation Area, and Elysian Park are all larger and all located in Los Angeles — but are federally owned.
 The largest park in Los Angeles is Topanga State Park, roughly two and a half times the size of Griffith Park — but it’s owned by the state of California.
-O’Melveny, then, is the fifth largest park in Los Angeles — fifteenth if you’re talking about Los Angeles County, but no matter; at 289 hectares and spread across mountains and valleys it does cover a lot of ground.
+O’Melveny, then, is the fifth-largest park in Los Angeles — sixteenth if you’re talking about Los Angeles County, but no matter; at 289 hectares and spread across mountains and valleys it does cover a lot of ground.

 That ground supports a variety of plant species.
 Although the north face of the Santa Susana Mountains is dominated by woodlands, the south face supports grasslands, savanna, chaparral scrubland, and riparian woodland.
 There are groves of native black walnut, blue elderberry, coast live oaks, flowering ash, and Western sycamore — especially near the mostly dry creek beds which drain into the main canyon.